fakahil/PyPD/README.md

 python3 minimization.py -i 'path/input.fits' -s 150 -w 617.3e-6 -a 140 -f 4125.3 -p 0.5 -c 0.5 -r 1e-10 -ap 10 -x1 500 -x2 650 -y1 500 -y2 650 -z 10 -del 0.5 -o path/reduced.fits -fl 'Wiener'
 ```

-The specific description of the parsers can be found inside [the main code](https://github.com/fakahil/PyPD/blob/master/minimization.py).
+The specific description of the parsers and input to the class can be found inside [the main code](https://github.com/fakahil/PyPD/blob/master/minimization.py).
 The values given above are for an example PD dataset taken by the PHI/HRT telescope.
 You can change the values according to your telescope.

 To use the `patch_pd` class: